St Francis of Assisi Catholic Church, Paddington

+History

 The foundations stone was blessed and laid on 23 March 1889, a ceremony attended by about 1,000 people.
-Cardinal Moran officially opened the new church on Sunday 22 June 1890, although only the nave had been completed.
+Cardinal Francis Moran officially opened the new church on Sunday 22 June 1890, although only the nave had been completed.

 The new church, described as Italian or Tuscan Gothic, had an impressive facade facing Oxford Street.
 Coloured marble was incorporated into the basic sandstone and red tuck-pointed brick structure, and Venetian glass mosaics filled the spandrels around the rose window.
 The mosaics depicted symbols of the four Evangelists and the coat of arms of the Franciscan Order, according to an article in The Builders and Contractors News of 28 June 1890.
 Unfortunately, all of the mosaics have long disappeared, victims of time and pollution.

 The Freeman's Journal said that "When completed with transepts and sanctuary the church will be one of the largest in Sydney".
 But the 1890 church was never to be completed.
 In its incomplete state it soon became over-crowded, despite the celebration of five Masses each Sunday.
 (Canon law at the time prohibited the celebration of Mass after midday.)

 Archbishop Kelly, therefore decided in 1915 that the church should be completed, despite wartime conditions.
 It was obvious, though, that even if the church were to be completed according to Barlow's plans it would still be too small for Paddington's Catholic population.

 A new church was therefore commissioned, designed by Bart Moriarty, but it was to be constructed in two phases.
 Phase 1 included the sanctuary, sacristies and transepts.
 Phase 2 would have required the demolition of the 1890 church to make way for the far grander nave of Moriarty's design.
 The foundation stone was laid on the last Sunday of July 1917.

 The new church building

 The cost of completing the building immediately was prohibitive and it was decided to make use of the existing portion of the 1890 church as the temporary nave of the new church.
-The new building (the sanctuary, transepts and sacristies) was blessed and opened on Sunday, June 16, 1918.
-Phase 2 would commence once the parish had paid off the 10 000 pounds that Phase 1 had cost.
+The new building (the sanctuary, transepts and sacristies) was blessed and opened on Sunday, 16 June 1918.
+Phase Two would commence once the parish had paid off the A£10,000 that Phase 1 had cost.
 However, Phase 2 never eventuated.

 The present church consists of the nave of the 1890 church designed by John Barlow, and the transepts, sanctuary and sacristies of the 1918 church ostensibly designed by Bart Moriarty.

 However, it is now clear that Moriarty simply replicated the Sacred Heart Basilica in Timaru, New Zealand, which was designed by the noted Dunedin architect, Francis Petre, and, the construction of which, Bart Moriarty had supervised.